 David Z. Chroust, M.L.S., Ph.D., curates French collections at Cushing Memorial Library & Archives, Texas A&M University, where he is an associate professor and on the library faculty since 1992 as a specialist in German and Russian collections.
 He completed his dissertation, “Bohemian Voice: Contention, Brotherhood and Journalism among Czech People in America, 1860-1910,” at Texas A&M University’s History Department in 2009.
 His interests are in United States immigration, urban and labor history, as well as 19th- and 20th-century Europe. email@example.com

-Joel D. Heck, Th.D., ex officio, is Professor of Theology at Concordia University Texas, the founder of Concordia University Press, the husband of one wife, and the proud father of three children (Peter, Brenda, and Alan).
+Joel D. Heck, Th.D., ex officio, is Professor of Theology at Concordia University Texas, the founder of Concordia University Press, the husband of one wife, and the proud father of three grown children (Peter, Brenda, and Alan).
 He is the author of many articles and several books, most recently Irrigating Deserts: C. S. Lewis on Education (2006), and he edited the reprint of the Lewis-Tillyard classic, The Personal Heresy (released August 2008).
 Most recently (2011) he and Dr. Angus J.L.
 Menuge have released a Lutheran philosophy of education, Learning at the Foot of the Cross.
-He has served on the Editorial Board of Concordia Academic Press, a division of Concordia Publishing House.
-Contact at email@example.com
+Contact at firstname.lastname@example.org

 Carl Kupfer’s career spans 40 years during which he founded and managed two civil engineering and consulting firms in the Chicago area.
 His educational background includes a B.S. from IIT and an MBA from Loyola.
 His avocations include antique map and book collecting, sailing , running and singing.
 He hopes to follow a current publication about the mapping of Chicago with a book on the maritime history of Lake Michigan.
 Carl and his wife, Carola, celebrated 38 years of marriage along with their three children.
 Contact at email@example.com.